Unleash/unleash/docs/securing-unleash.md

 [client-auth-unleash.js](https://github.com/Unleash/unleash/blob/master/examples/client-auth-unleash.js)

 PS!
-Remember to disable legacy route by setting the `enableLegacyRoutes` option to false.
+Remember to disable legacy routes by setting the `enableLegacyRoutes` option to false.
 This will require all your clients to be on v3.x.